landoscar/landoscar/README.md

 >
 > I also have the basic DNI criteria and basic fandom DNI criteria.
 If you are actively in the helluva boss/Hazbin hotel fandom, DNI.
 >
+> DNI if you think its right to tell an entire regi staff team about someones mental health issues and played it off as ' caring ', and dni if you favourite people in a staff team and are biased towards them + make really fucking unfunny jokes ! and dni if you think being weird and telling someone that their death threats are fake is right ^_^
+>
 > Thank ya for readin this !
 If you see me on ponytown feel free to say hi !
 I am mainly C + H For friends

 -------------------------------------------------------------------------------